+Joe and Hoss had perked their ears up at that.
 "A day off?"
-Joe and Hoss had repeated the words in joyous unison.
+They had repeated the words in joyous unison.

 "A day off?"
 Adam sounded as if he didn't know what the words even meant, and Joe had wanted to slap him against the side of his head for it.

-Pa was nodding as if the idea grew more logical the longer he thought about it.
+Pa nodded.
 "Yes.
 A day off.
 Tell you what—why don't you take these two brothers of yours and go fishing?"

 Adam had blinked.
 "Fishing?"